itmaybejj/editoria11y/README.md

   * Links with only generic text: "click here," "learn more," "download," etc.
 * Structure
   * Fake lists
-  * Text with large blocks of SHOUTY CAPS LOCK TEXT
+  * More than three words of CAPS LOCK TEXT in a row
   * Tables without headers
   * Tables with document headers (&lt;h2&gt;) instead of table headers (&lt;th&gt;)